-If your current AP process is utilizing metrics and KPIs in an ineffective way, you’re not alone.
-In fact, according to the Institute of Finance & Management, only 9% of respondents think that they’re method of measuring AP metrics and KPIs is extremely effective.
+If your manual, paper-based AP process lacks the data required to effectively track and analyze metrics and KPIs, you’re not alone.
+In fact, according to the Institute of Finance & Management, only 9% of respondents think that their method of measuring AP metrics and KPIs is extremely effective.
 When asked about their method for monitoring metrics and KPIs, 66% of businesses are still using Excel spreadsheets and 38% are using whiteboards/emails, or nothing at all.

-Here are 9 of the most important AP metrics to track in order to optimize AP efficiency.
+There are several ways to measure accounts payable performance depending on the type of metric used.
+Here are 10 of the most important AP metrics to track in order to measure performance accurately and optimize AP efficiency.

 1. Total Number of Invoices Received